How are animals used by the energy industry?

 In fact, using animal products for producing energy is not uncommon in the UK.
 In most cases, the animal products used are manure or slurry.

-There are two key processes for generating electricity that are connected to animal exploitation: biomass generation and anaerobic digestion.
+There are two key processes for generating electricity that are connected to animal farming: biomass generation, which usually involves burning organic matter to produce energy, and anaerobic digestion, which breaks down organic matter to produce a gas that can be used for energy production.
 These processes can use everything from dead animals and slaughterhouse waste to manure and slurry from animal farms.

 Energy company Ecotricity says, “Animals are exploited to produce about 1% of the UK’s energy, which goes to around 60% of homes.”

 We’re not quite sure where they got that figure from.
-Looking at the statistics that the government has published on the topic, 1% of electricity (as opposed to energy, which would include gas) seems about right.
+Looking at the statistics that the government has published on the topic, in 2022, we estimated that around 1% of electricity (as opposed to energy, which would include gas) came from animal products.

 According to the UK government's figures, animal biomass accounts for around 0.5% of UK energy supply.
 Anaerobic digestion accounts for about 2.5%, including animals and plant matter.